-This section defines environmental protection objectives; identifies potential noise and vibration impacts; examines practical alternative control measures and recommends mitigation strategies for the Project.
+This section defines and describes the objectives and measures as required by the introductory part of this section 4 with particular reference to the specific matters mentioned in this section.
 It should describe how nominated quantitative standards and indicators may be achieved for noise and vibration management, and how the achievement of the objectives will be monitored, audited and managed.
-The assessment of noise impacts should include matters raised in the document The health effects of environmental noise - other than hearing loss published by the enHealth Council, 2004 (or later editions), ISBN 0 642 82304 9 and the Environmental Protection Agency Guideline Planning for Noise Control.
+The assessment of noise impacts should include matters raised in the document The health effects of environmental noise - other than hearing loss published by the enHealth Council, 2004 (or later editions), ISBN 0 642 82304 9.

 Information, including mapped noise contours from a suitable acoustic model, should be submitted based on the proposed generation of noise.
-Potential noise sources associated with each stage of the Project should be identified and considered when determining impacts.
 The potential environmental harm of noise and vibration at all potentially sensitive places, in particular, any place of work or residence should be quantified in terms of objectives, standards and indicators to be achieved.
 Particular consideration should be given to emissions of low-frequency noise; that is, noise with components below 200Hz.
 Details of the proposed measures should be provided, including details and illustrations of any screening, lining, enclosing or bunding.
 A discussion should be provided of timing schedules for construction and operations with respect to minimising environmental nuisance and harm from noise.